NATIONAL CO-ORDINATOR, ZAMBIA NATIONAL COMMUNITY RESOURCES BOARD ASSOCIATION

 After finishing secondary school, Isaac worked first for Mnkhanya Community Resources Board (CRB) in his home area of Mfuwe, bordering world-famous South Luangwa National Park, one of Africa’s most wildlife-rich protected areas.
 He is now National Co-ordinator for the National Community Resources Board Association in Zambia, representing and giving a voice to all CRBs in Zambia.

-“Our work is based on three major areas; Community Sensitisation, Field Operations conducted by community scouts and Community Development Projects, and Implementation which is community benefits as a result of taking part in wildlife conservation and living in harmony with wildlife," Isaac explains.
+“The role of the 70+ CRBs in Zambia is to protect wildlife and natural resources in the Game Management Areas where rural communities live bordering protected areas.
+Their work is based on three major areas; Community Sensitisation, Anti-Poaching Operations conducted by community scouts and implementing Community Development Projects to alleviate poverty and to benefit the communities that take part in conservation and live in harmony with wildlife,” Isaac explains.

-“As a community organisation, we have done a lot in terms of community awareness meetings against illegal poaching and other operations etc. However, there is nothing which motivates me more than tackling the high rate of encroachment which has led to a huge loss of wildlife habitat due to unplanned settlement.
-The huge and great desire by the community members themselves to conserve wildlife and other natural resources once they have been sensitised also greatly motivates me.
-We are people living with wildlife, and the challenge is for us to co-exist peacefully with wildlife.”
+“As a community organisation, we have done a lot in terms of community awareness meetings against illegal poaching and other operations.
+However, there is nothing which motivates me more than tackling the high rate of encroachment which has led to a huge loss of wildlife habitat in Zambia due to unplanned settlement.
+The great desire by community members themselves to conserve wildlife and other natural resources also greatly motivates me.
+We are people living with wildlife, and the challenge is for us all to co-exist peacefully with wild animals.”

 Isaac adds: “A world cannot be a good place to live in without wildlife.
 Let’s all join hands together and conserve our wildlife for the future beauty and generations.”